QuTech-Delft/OpenQL/CONTRIBUTING.md

  - class and type names are written in `TitleCase`.
  - variables, fields, and namespaces (compare to modules) are written in `snake_case`.
- - constants and preprocessor definitions are written in `UPPER_CASE`.
+ - constants and macros are written in `UPPER_CASE`.

 This is already the standard in most popular languages (aside from some deciding to use `mixedCase` in places).
 C++ is the only serious language